patricklafrance/wmfnext-host/README.md

 ## Start developing

-To start developing, [open a terminal in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal#_managing-multiple-terminals) and execute the following command at the root of the workspace:
+[Open a terminal in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal#_managing-multiple-terminals) and execute the following command at the root of the workspace:

 ```bash
 yarn dev